atcs-wang/inventory-webapp-02-app-server-basics/README.md

 > node app.js
 ```

-Open your browser and go to `http://localhost:8080`.
+Open your browser and go to `http://localhost:3000`.
 You should see the "Hello world!" message.

-You can type `Ctrl-C` in the terminal to stop the server.
+> You can type `Ctrl-C` in the terminal to stop the server.

 ### (2.2.1) What's going on with "Hello World"?

 > Before continuing, you should have a basic understanding of HTTP and its associated vocabulary:
 > 1. A **client** web browser visiting a website sends an **HTTP request** to the site's web **server**, which is hosted at a certain **domain** (like `www.google.com` or `www.youtube.com`).
 > 2. In addition to a **domain**, HTTP requests are also made to a particular **endpoint** of the server, which is a **path** (like `/search` or `/article`) and a specific request **method** (like `GET` or `POST`).
->    - Most of the request info is encoded in the **URL** of the website page: for example, the URL** of `atcs-wang.github.io/stuff.html` shows the domain is `atcs-wang.github.io` and the path is `/stuff.html`.
+>    - Most of the request info is encoded in the **URL** of the website page: for example, the URL** of `atcs-wang.github.io/assignments.html` shows the domain is `atcs-wang.github.io` and the path is `/assignments.html`.
 (The default method is `GET`.)
 > 3. The web server should be constantly listening for requests from clients, then send back an appropriate **HTTP response** with a **status code** (like `200 OK`, or `404 NOT FOUND`) and a **body** with the requested data (like HTML pages).
 >
 > If you need a refresher on how this process and vocabulary, watch this short video: https://www.youtube.com/watch?v=guvsH5OFizE

 Even though this is basically the simplest possible express web server you can write, there's quite a lot going on!
 Let's break down a few key parts.

 - The first section sets up the server: line 1 imports the "express" module using `require()`, which is used to create a server (`app`).
 A `port` number is also defined.
 During development/testing, the port can be any number from 1024 to 65353; in deployed web servers, the standard port for HTTP is 80.
-However, 8080 is a common backup port for HTTP, so we'll use that one.
+However, 3000 is a typical development port for express servers, so we'll use that one for now.

 - The second section performs the "routing": configuring the server to handle certain HTTP request **endpoints** (aka **path** and **method**).
 The general pattern for defining a "route" looks like this:
     ```js